 Is the recognition worthy?

 It’s easy to get caught up in the excitement of applauding employees, however, too much recognition can also end up devaluing extraordinary accomplishments.
 When initiating a Shout Out, look for behaviours that were inspiring, or as a direct result of hard work.
 It’s also powerful to tie recognition in with your organization’s core values.
-For example, if one of your core values relates to teamwork, you could say something like “Ava: I loved the way you were able to quickly pull in team members to help out at the last sales conference.
+For example, if one of your core values relates to teamwork, you could say something like “Jenn: I loved the way you were able to quickly pull in team members to help out at the last sales conference.
 You really embody our core value of teamwork.”

 Is it specific enough?

 For recognition to be meaningful it must be specific.
-“Great job Marlowe” doesn’t have the same impact as “When you explained in detail why you felt the last marketing campaign failed, it really helped me to understand how we can do better the next time around.”
+“Great job Jamie” doesn’t have the same impact as “When you explained in detail why you felt the last marketing campaign failed, it really helped me to understand how we can do better the next time around.”